ADVTOOLS/ADVsock2pipe/README.md

 - Each time you stop tcpdump, stop Wireshark.
 - And each time you stop Wireshark, stop tcpdump.

+# What are the command line options?

+--pipe=<name> where <name> is the name of the Windows pipe.
+--port=<port> where <port> is the TCP port number.
+--log=<level> where <level> is Debug, Info, Warning, Error or Critical.
+Determine the level of details given by this tool.
+--help or -h to get some help about this tool.

 # How to build ADVsock2pipe?

 In order to build ADVsock2pipe, you need to have Visual Studio 2010 or 2011 Developer Preview.
 Open the solution (ADVsock2pipe.sln) and build it.